pengutronix/monitoring-check-dirvish/README.md

                         Path to the bank of the vault (/srv/backup) --max-duration RANGE  max time in hours to take a backup (3600) in seconds
 ```

+# Licence

+The licence is BSD 0-Clause License.